Tallaneeraj/Portfolio/Sensor Data ML/README.md

 data/: Includes the dataset used in the project and any intermediate data files. reports/: Contains the project report detailing methodology, algorithms, results, and conclusions. visualizations/: Includes visualizations generated during data analysis and model evaluation.

+### Contributors
+Neeraj Talla
+Varshith Dupati
+Venkat Sai Gunda
+Vineel Reddy Salla
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+### Acknowledgments
+We would like to acknowledge the support and guidance provided by our mentors and advisors throughout this project.